Undergraduate: How to apply

 Friday, Feb.
 24, 2023 (virtual)

 To guarantee a place on the schedule, applications must be received at least 2 weeks before your desired NSAD date.
 Changes may not be possible within 7 days of a given NSAD.

 Before you can be admitted to any music program (BA, BMA, BM or BS), you must complete our audition/interview and testing program on one of the dates indicated above.
 This is a full-day event that is currently scheduled to take place on campus in person (except for February 24, which is online).
 For most degrees, you will be required to submit a video and/or portfolio due at least a week before NSAD, and then will have live, in-person events on the specific date.
 (If health conditions change, we will return to virtual NSAD events.)
 For more specific information about the admissions requirements for your major, see Academics / Undergraduate and Admissions Requirements.
-You must audition and/or interview in November, January, February, or March to ensure entrance and scholarship consideration.
+You must audition and/or interview in November, January, or February to ensure entrance and scholarship consideration.
 Programs and studios are limited in the number of students that may be accepted.
 Admission is highly competitive.
 Students may apply a maximum of two times for any program or studio.

 Graduate: How to apply